OM234/Digital-Patient-Flow-System/README.md

 - Make sure to have docker-compose installed
 - Navigate to the latest folder (e.g. Iteration V)
-- Run `docker-compose up -d` this will trigger the db to start at `localhost:3307` with `username: 'user'` and `password: 'password'.
+- Run `docker-compose up -d` this will trigger the db to start at `localhost:3307` with `username: 'user'` and `password: 'password'`.
 The db is initialized with a schema located at /sql/CreateTables.sql
 - Run gradle command `gradlew dbPopulate:run` this will populate the tables.
 Only run this on first run
 - Run the application with `gradlew application:run`